David-Tam/Penguin_Classification_Unsupervised/README.md

 The results shows that Hierarchical Clustering gives 4 clusters.
 Although this result is different than that of the k-means method, the Hierarchical Clustering still seems work reasonalbe, which each cluster is completely isolated and not overlapping with others.

 # 6. Density-Based Spatial Clustering of Applications with Noise (DBSCAN)

+The last method is DBSCAN.
+The general idea is to see each instance as a center of circle, if a minimum number of points are within the circle with a certain radius, that instance is seen as "core points".
+All "core points" with their extended points (or "border points") are considered as a cluster.

 ![alt text](images/f1.jpg)
 ![alt text](images/f2.jpg)
 ![alt text](images/N_clusters_DBSCAN.jpg)